 Understanding that this is the way science works has not stopped a lot of psychologists and other therapists from loudly proclaiming that their model is the only correct one.
 The psychoanalysts used to do it.
 When anyone dared to question the theory, they were told they needed to get into psychoanalysis to find out why they were resistant to its ideas.
 Three logical fallacies in a single sentence!
 (For those readers interested in logic: ad hominem, non-sequitur, and begging the question.)

-Now the CBT people are playing this same “We are right and you are wrong; we are superior to everyone else” game.
-Historically, the game went down this way: Psychoanalysis attributed “neurotic” behavior (showing signs of mental disturbance that is not psychotic) to conflicts in individuals between their biological urges – their id – with their values that they internalized from their upbringing – the superego or conscience.
+Now, the CBT people are playing this same “we are right and you are wrong; we are superior to everyone else” game.
+Historically, the game went down this way: Psychoanalysis attributed “neurotic” behavior (showing signs of mental disturbance that is not psychotic) to conflicts in individuals between their biological urges — their id — with their values that they internalized from their upbringing, i.e., the superego or conscience.
 CBT people said this was all a bunch of nonsense, and went on to cherry-pick certain parts of PA theory that were obviously incorrect to somehow conclude that all of the PA ideas are incorrect.
-All or none thinking is an indication that “groupthink” is operating instead of facts and/or logic.
+All-or-none thinking is an indication that “groupthink” is operating instead of facts and/or logic.

 The cause of neurotic or conflicted behavior, which cognitive therapists champion is reactions to the environment that are based on irrational beliefs.
 This started with Albert Ellis and continued later with Aaron Beck.
 Someone thinking, for example, that they simply must be this or that, or torturing themselves by imagining unlikely worst-case scenario outcomes prevents them from even trying something new that they might just excel at.